 Reevaluate what turns you on

 So many women are accustomed to catering to their sexual partners, (especially in relationships), so when your facilities are running at 100%, it’s easy to forget the importance of foreplay and sex that really, truly, gets us off.
 Porn is always an easy way to test the waters.
 Masturbating to new fantasies and creating thrilling scenarios in your head may be just the thing to get your body going.
 Because of the stigma surrounding pleasure that does not revolve around cis white men, a great way to check-in with yourself is find porn that is pleasurable to you.
-If you are a woman who enjoys vagina-centric porn and a strong plot, check out sex-positive feminist porn makers Erika Lust and Four Chambers.
+If you are a woman who enjoys vagina-centric porn and a strong plot, check out sex-positive feminist porn makers like Four Chambers.

 Lube, lube, lube